 With the American textile industry poised to take off once again, a STEM (science, technology, engineering, mathematics) career with a focus on textile sciences and engineering is a particularly attractive option for those planning to pursue a career in manufacturing.

-Textile engineers apply engineering principles to the textile industry’s various products and processes.
+What modern-day Textile Engineers do is apply engineering principles to the textile industry’s various products and processes.
 Combining a multidisciplinary approach of chemical, industrial, and mechanical engineering principles, textile engineers can help improve the manufacturing processes of companies that produce polymers, fibers, and other textile-related products; research high-performance fabrics for use in biomedical and various other applications; and conduct research into complex textiles, fibers, and finishes.

 The North Carolina State University’s College of Textiles is an excellent example of a school with a strong textile STEM program.
 The school awards degrees in various disciplines at the bachelor’s, master’s, and Ph.
 D. levels, including focuses such as: